NovaUniverse/NovaUniverse.py/docs/index.rst

 Get Players
 ===========

-Create a Player object using the :func:`nova.find.player` function, giving a either a player ign or player uuid.
+Create a Player object using the :func:`novauniverse.find.player` function, giving a either a player ign or player uuid.
 (You must give one of these arguments.)

-.. function:: nova.find.player(player_name: str | None = None, player_uuid: str | None = None)
+.. function:: novauniverse.find.player(player_name = None, player_uuid = None)

     Creates a player object of the player found.
 (Note: Entering the "uuid" of the player is faster than player's ign.)